- One of only 22 UK right-hand drive Ferrari 365 GTCs

 - The perfect all-round Ferrari GT

 In Ferrari terms the 365 GTC has been somewhat overlooked.
 With only 150 examples built and production only lasting a single year, the 365 GTC is known by few but those who have had the pleasure of driving this outstanding late ‘60s Ferrari understand it to be one of the finest all-rounders Maranello has ever produced.

 Pininfarina designed and built the GTC’s steel body, blending the general design of the 275 GTS and 330 GTC while incorporating a nose resembling the 500 superfast.
 The Kamm-like ducktail rear from the 330 remained unchanged with the exquisite light cluster and two-element chromed bumpers adorning the rear-end.
 The main difference between the 365 GTC and its older brother the 330 GTC was the bonnet slats instead of louvers on the front wings to improve the cooling of the engine compartment.
 Further minor yet important modifications were made such as the handbrake mechanism which switched from the umbrella-type mechanism as seen in the 330 GTC to a more modern fitment between the seats on the 365GTC.
 The clutch on the 365 GTC was also improved from a hydraulic to cable operation and the half shafts went to CV joints instead of the 330’s more basic U-joints.

 The more exciting news, however, was inside the engine bay.
 This Ferrari was equipped with the latest version of Gioacchino Colombo’s V12 engine, giving it power to match Pininfarina’s elegant bodywork.
 The displacement was increased to 4.4 litres over the 330’s 4.0 litre engine and the single camshaft improved bottom-end performance while retaining sonorous power at the other end of the rev-counter, this Colombo V12 is the one to have.
-It is no coincidence that this is the most powerful Single Overhead Cam of any Columbo V12 Ferrari producing an incredibly potent 320 bhp.
+It is no coincidence that this is one of the most powerful Single Overhead Cam Columbo V12 Ferraris producing an incredibly potent 320 bhp.
 The result of this fine tuning was a car that is truly a pleasure to drive, light to the touch, agile and surprisingly quick.